sum1t-here/Task1/README.md

 - Task 1 Will be the base for this Task.
 So continue in the same .
 - Build CRUD operation for posting social media post.
 - Likes & add a comment to a post API.

+# Node.js Task 3

+- continuation in the previous tasks
+- Add Jwt auth token in all apis
+- Perform data encryption {Optional}